Rachel Tozier

 Rachel Leighanne Tozier (born April 1, 1992) is an American sport shooter.
 She won the silver medal in the women's trap event at the 2019 Pan American Games held in Lima, Peru.
 She also won the silver medal in the mixed trap event together with Brian Burrows.
+She participated in the women's trap event at the 2024 Summer Olympics, where she placed 18th.